barbosamaatheus/conflict-static-analysis/README.md

 #### -entrypoints

-List of entry points to be used in the analysis.
+Comma-separated list of entry points to be used in analysis.

+This attribute is optional.
+If it is not sent, the analysis will look for the method that was changed by two developers at the same time, and will use it as an entry point.

+This attribute only works in the analysis of `OA inter and intra`, `DF inter and intra`, `DFP inter and intra`,` Confluence inter and intra`, `CD` and `PDG`.

 E.g.: `[org.example.Main:void main(java.lang.String[])]`